RePOSE: Fast 6D Object Pose Refinement via Deep Texture Rendering: Experiments

 \paragraph{Number of iteration and run time analysis.} Our proposed refinement network, RePOSE can adjust the trade-off between the accuracy and run time by changing the number of iterations.
 We show the ADD(-S) score and the run time on the Occlusion LineMOD dataset with each iteration count in \Cref{tab:iteration_analysis}.
-On a machine equipped with Nvidia RTX2080 GPU and Ryzen 7 3700X CPU, our method takes $4$ ms for feature extraction of an input RGB image using U-Net and $2$ ms per iteration (rendering + pose update through Levenberg-Marquardt optimization \cite{10.1007/BFb0067700}).
-This result shows our method achieves higher performance with the comparable run time with prior art.
+On a machine equipped with Nvidia RTX2080 Super GPU and Ryzen 7 3700X CPU, our method takes $1.7$ ms per iteration (deep texture rendering + pose update through LM optimization \cite{10.1007/BFb0067700}).
+This result shows our method achieves higher performance with the faster or comparable runtime than prior art.